 First, let me explain exactly what an air fryer is.
 Air fryers are medium-sized kitchen appliances that are essentially mini convection ovens.
 They have a coil heating element at the top inside the unit which heats up.

 There is a mini fan above the heating coil which blows air passed the coil causing the air to heat up.
-The hot air then circulates all around on the inside cooking the food.
+The hot air then circulates all around on the inside cooking the food which is different than a regular oven.
 And the result is healthier food since you don’t have to use much oil at all.